FoXS

 • Chain ID: make sure that the chains you specified exist in the PDB file.

-• Uploaded file: should be in PDB format only!
+• Uploaded file: should be in PDB or mmCIF format only!

 IMPORTANT! please use standard PDB atom naming in the files you upload!